sunset1215/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to set the deadline for a task
-2. User types “setdeadline TASK_INDEX” with optional parameters for date or time left
+2. User types `setdeadline TASK_INDEX` with optional parameters for date or time left
 3. Deadline gets added to the task with the specified index
 4. User is notified that the deadline was added<br>
 Use case ends.